Yue-Chen-YC/Yue-Chen-YC.github.io/awards.md

 ## Public and University Events

 - 2023：**Invited Presenter, Bruin Day for Admitted Transfers, UCLA** <br>A presentation about my current honors thesis, discuss my previous research journey as an undergraduate with a Q&A session on how to conduct research and find resources as an undergraduate student at the University of California, Los Angeles
-- 2023：**Panelist, Research Revealed, UCLA** <br>Discussion of interview practices and research process of how to become a research assistant at an interested lab with a Q&A session

 ## Volunteer